TSCompany57/Projects/README.md

 ## Designed By  -[tasleem57][Link100]
 [Link100]:https://github.com/tasleem57/

+## Final Year Engineering Project

+- Eyes in Every Step: Navigating the Future with IoT and AI-ML in Smart Wearables for the Visually ImpairedEyes in Every Step: Navigating the Future with IoT and AI-ML in Smart Wearables for the Visually Impaired

+Oct 2023 - May 2024

+- The Smart Glass and Shoe aids visually impaired individuals using smart wearable technology for navigation.
+- The device integrates a buzzer, vibration model, headphones, power bank, and Pi camera for support.
+- Leveraging IoT and AI-ML, it offers auditory cues, sustained functionality, and advanced image processing.
+- Equipped with ultrasonic and flame sensors, it detects obstacles, alerts hazards, and provides location information.
+- Published a research paper in e International Journal of Advanced Trends in Computer Science and Engineering (IJATCSE)

+## DBMS Project

+- Inventory Management System -- [Link][Link33]{:target="_blank" rel="noopener"}  \
+Jan 2023 - May 2023

+- Efficient inventory tracking helps shopkeepers manage purchase and sales records accurately.
+- Proper inventory control prevents customers from receiving inaccurate or damaged goods.
+- Improved inventory management enhances client experience and encourages repeat purchases.
+- Accurate records protect against difficulties like refunds and ensure customer satisfaction.

+- Placement Management System

+- Manage Student Records**: Store and manage student information including names, USNs, CGPAs.
+- Eligibility Search**: Find eligible students for recruitment based on specific criteria.
+- Placement Planning**: Organize and schedule placement activities for efficient recruitment process.
+- Company Coordination**: Maintain company details for better communication and collaboration.

 ## Based on Web Development using HTML, CSS and JavaScript-

 -01.
 Tribute Page - [Link][Link1]{:target="_blank" rel="noopener"} \